-Teacher: Teachers are responsible for clearly communicating to the student what is expected of him or her.
+Teachers: Teachers are responsible for clearly communicating to the student what is expected of him or her.
 Teachers are also responsible for notifying parents when their student is struggling considerably with the material, is not performing as expected, shows significant changes in behavior or begins to struggle socially.
-See Deficiency Notices below.
+See Deficiency Notices on page 47.